44,000-Year-Old Indonesian Cave Painting Is Rewriting The History Of Art

 "We can't know if it has anything to do with spirituality, but at least we can say that those artists were capable of the sorts of conceptualizations that we need in order to believe in religion, to believe in the existence of the supernatural," he says.

-Brumm says discoveries in Asia have complicated what we know about when – and where – humans started to make figurative art.
-There are some older examples of humans making simpler markings, like zig-zags or circles.
+Brumm says discoveries in Asia have complicated what we know about when — and where — humans started to make figurative art.
+There are some older examples of humans making simpler markings, like zigzags or circles.

-"I think the discoveries that have been emerging over the last few years is suggesting that our understanding of the human story, that key part of the human story is still being revised as we speak and there could be some big changes in store," he adds.
+"I think the discoveries that have been emerging over the last few years is suggesting that our understanding of the human story, that key part of the human story, is still being revised as we speak and there could be some big changes in store," he adds.

 Genevieve von Petzinger, a paleoanthropologist at the University of Victoria, says the discoveries in her field are happening very quickly, thanks to newer technology such as the technique used to date the hunting scene.
 "I think the overall theme here really is that we've vastly underestimated the capacity of our ancestors," she says.